agoncal/baking-microservice-pie/demo05-registry/README.md

 # Demo 05

 This Demo uses a Registry server (Consul) so that all services (`book-api` and `number-api`) can register and lookup for each other.
 The Angular application also uses the registry.
 It contains:

 * Infrastructure
     * ElasticSearch
     * Logstash
-    * Kibana
+    * Kibana (port 5601)
-    * consul (port 8500 with `consul agent -dev -advertise 127.0.0.1`)
+    * Consul (port 8500 with `consul agent -dev -advertise 127.0.0.1`)
 * Services
     * book-api (TomEE on port 8081)
     * number-api (Wildfly Swarm on port 8084)